Murder of Robert Ross

 McGough and Shea were arrested and an original suspect in the shootings, John Boland, was released from custody.
 The trial of Shea and McGough began on May 28, 1894.
-Shea and McGough were convicted on July 4, 1894.
-McGough was sentenced by a jury to 20 years imprisonment, and Shea was sentenced to death.
+On July 4, 1894, Shea was convicted of first degree murder and McGough was convicted of first degree assault.
+McGough was sentenced by 19.5 years imprisonment and Shea was sentenced to death.
 Several lengthy appeals and efforts to have Shea's sentence commuted failed and he was executed in 1896.

 Troy's attorney Frank S. Black assisted in the prosecution of Shea and McGough.
 The favorable name recognition he garnered propelled his successful candidacies for a seat in the United States House of Representatives in 1894, and governor of New York in 1896.